ManojPrathapa/Heart_Disease_Prediction_Platform/README.md

 Deployment issues
 Unexpected traffic
 Model behavior over time
-Healthcare Consideration
+🔐 Healthcare Logging Considerations
-In a real healthcare deployment, logging raw clinical payloads requires strict privacy controls.
+In a real healthcare production environment, raw clinical payloads should not simply be logged without appropriate controls.

 A production implementation should consider: